NiccoloAbate/vae-audio/README.md

 # Exploring VAEs for Audio Synthesis and Timbre Transfer

-EE 269 — Signal Processing of Music and Audio
-CCRMA, Stanford University — Niccolo Abate, March 2026
+EE 269 — Signal Processing and Quantization for Machine Learning Stanford University — Niccolo Abate, March 2026

 This project explores Variational Autoencoders (VAEs) as a framework for audio synthesis and timbre transfer, progressing from a spectrogram-domain baseline (SpecVAE) to a raw-waveform model (RawAudioVAE) trained on increasingly large datasets, with an optional adversarial extension.